 What's the difference between Eastern and Western Caribbean cruises?

-As outlined above, the biggest difference between Western Caribbean versus Eastern Caribbean cruises is their itineraries.
+As outlined above, the biggest difference between Western Caribbean versus Eastern Caribbean cruises are the itineraries.
 Not only are the ports largely different, but the length and pricing also vary.
-While cruises to the Eastern Caribbean usually last about a week, the Western Caribbean provides passengers with a choice of shorter -- and, therefore, less expensive -- sailings.
+While cruises to the Eastern Caribbean usually last about a week, the Western Caribbean offers passengers with a choice of shorter -- and, therefore, less expensive -- sailings.
 If you are wanting a longer vacation, however, cruise lines do offer 7-night itineraries Western Caribbean, too.

 The Western Caribbean also features more calls on mainland countries -- Mexico, Belize and Honduras -- than the Eastern Caribbean, which consists mainly of island stops.